GRDI-GenARCC/tutorials-and-workshops/Tutorials/Intro_Linux_1.md

 - This can be worked through at a self-directed pace outside of workshop sessions
 - The material is meant for those with little or no experience with Linux
 - This material is largely derived from the book [The Linux Command Line](https://linuxcommand.org/tlcl.php) by William Shotts
+  - This is an excellent resource for further study!

 ### 1.1 Prerequisite(s)